-The Faculty Committee is chaired by the Dean or, in the Dean's absence, the Vice Dean; the organisation of any meetings is undertaken by the Secretary of the Faculty.
+The Faculty Committee is chaired by the Dean or, in the Dean's absence, the Vice Dean; the Secretary of the Faculty undertakes the organisation of any meetings.

 The Faculty Committee may appoint a PhD coordinator from among its members.